Jackal-Studios/rock-thing/python/README.md

-HOW TO RUN THIS SHIT:
+HOW TO RUN THIS:
-insttuctions:
+instructions:

 to build and run
 sudo docker compose up --build